openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/05-prepare-batch-client.md

 REST API to perform various batch processing operations.

 First, we need to get the application URL and save it to an environment variable for easy access.
-Run the following command in the terminal:
+Run the following command in the _Terminal_:

 ``oc status``{{execute}}